 - Carefully observe polarity when attaching booster battery. - Do NOT short across battery or alternator terminals, or allow battery positive (+) cable or alternator wire to become grounded. - Be sure alternator connections are correct before cables are connected to battery. - When welding on any part of the machine, disconnect battery cables and alternator wire.
-Refer to 1.8 Welding Precaution, page 9. - Always disconnect battery ground cable when working with the alternator or regulator. - Never attempt to polarize alternator or regulator. - If wires are disconnected from the alternator, use the illustration to ensure proper connections. - Never ground the alternator field terminal or field. - Never connect or disconnect alternator or regulator wires with battery connected or alternator operating. - Always disconnect cables from the battery when using a charger to charge battery in windrower. - Ensure all cables are securely connected before operating engine.
+Refer to 1.8 Welding Precaution, page 9. - Always disconnect battery ground cable when working with the alternator or regulator. - Never attempt to polarize alternator or regulator. - If wires are disconnected from the alternator, refer to Figure 5.111: Alternator, page 371 to ensure proper connections. - Never ground the alternator field terminal or field. - Never connect or disconnect alternator or regulator wires with battery connected or alternator operating. - Always disconnect cables from the battery when using a charger to charge battery in windrower. - Ensure all cables are securely connected before operating engine.